23Ruchil/Blog/_posts/2020-06-01-Thinking-In-Pomodoros.markdown

 2. Doing more activities and putting a hard stop to a particular activity after completing the assigned Pomodoros.
-3. Taking 7 minute breaks in which I practice playing Harmonica (Well, it makes me feel relaxed and obsess over my Harmonica tunes.
+3. Taking 7 minute breaks in which I practice playing Harmonica (Well, it makes me feel relaxed and obsess over my Harmonica tunes)

   Check out the [first post][jekyll-firstpost] that I wrote.